MainStMission/food-pantry-manager/CONTRIBUTING.md

 7. Tests the changes bundle exec rake
 8. Submit a Pull Request on github (We would like to review the code)
 9. Keep being AWESOME!

-## Note

-When running your local server, you'll want to ensure you use "foreman start" to ensure you're running with the `.env` configuration.